tadeusz-jerzy/RentACar/README.md

 + Example integration tests
 + Example functional tests using WebApplicationFactory + highlighting limitation of these for checking i.e. cache header settings
 + Example functional tests using Postman/Newman CLI (including better visibility of the final setting of cache headers from WebAPI)

-Another repo will contain another take on the same subject , using Vertical Slices Architecture, CQRS, Event Sourcing